AP 3434 Responding to Sexual Harassment Under Title IX

 Emergency Removal

-RCC may remove a non-employee Respondent from RCC’s education program or activity on an emergency basis after it conducts an individualized safety and risk analysis and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
+RCC may remove a non-employee Respondent from the RCC’s education program or activity on an emergency basis after it conducts an individualized safety and risk analysis and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.

 RCC may not use emergency removal to address a Respondent’s threat of obstructing the sexual harassment investigation or destroying relevant evidence.
 Emergency removal is only available to address health or safety risks against individuals arising out of sexual harassment allegations, not to address other forms of misconduct that a Respondent might commit pending the processing of a complaint.

 RCC may conduct further individualized safety and risk analyses as needed as more information is obtained as part of an investigation.
+RCC’s Title IX Coordinator, or designee, in consultation with appropriate campus partners, will conduct the individualized safety and risk analysis.

 Administrative Leave